Complying with Information Governance

 You have a right of access to your health records.

-Requests for access must be made in writing and charges may apply.
+Requests for access must be made in writing.

 EVERYONE WORKING FOR THE NHS HAS A LEGAL DUTY TO KEEP INFORMATION ABOUT YOU CONFIDENTIAL